maggieelkin/CovMutation/README.md

 from Reference -> Sequence such as K417N -> N417S.
 In our analysis, we analyze the K417S mutation from parent-child by mutating the parent sequence and attempting to predict mutation N417S, as in the parent sequence, N is at position 417.
 We compare these results against predictions for K417S when mutating the reference sequence.

 Also common is "shifting" positions when comparing mutations in reference against parent-child.
-This can happen due to deletetions.
+This can happen due to deletions.
 Deletion tokens aren't provided as part of sequences, they are removed to represent the sequence in terms of the natural 20 Amino Acid tokens.
 Thus a mutation such as K811N in the reference may be aligned as K809N in a parent sequence.